 The DOMINION chain of supermarkets originated in Toronto in 1919.
-In 1985, it was acquired by a Canadian division of the Montvale, New Jersey-based GREAT ATLANTIC & PACIFIC TEA COMPANY (A & P).
+In 1985, it was acquired by a Canadian division of the Montvale, New Jersey-based Great Atlantic & Pacific Tea Company (A & P).
 Stores were rebranded as either A & P or NEW DOMINION.
-The Montreal-based METRO grocery store chain bought the holdings of A & P CANADA in August 2005 and rebranded all A & P and NEW DOMINION stores during 2008.
-Stores currently operating in Newfoundland, under the DOMINION banner, are owned by the LOBLAWS chain and not affiliated with the former.
+The Montreal-based Metro grocery chain bought the holdings of A & P Canada in August 2005 and rebranded all A & P and NEW DOMINION stores during 2008.
+Stores currently operating in Newfoundland, under a Dominion banner, are actually owned by the Loblaws chain and are not affiliated with the former DOMINION company.